ndr3svt/snakeMobileWeb/README.md

 # snakeMobileWeb
-simple snake game for Web
+simple snake game for mobile version of my Web